sourcegraph/handbook/content/product-engineering/product/product_management/prioritizing.md

 ## How to reference customer names in public tickets

 Accounts (customer, prospect and lead) names are private, and should not be included in public GitHub tickets.
 See our process for [referencing private customer names in public places](../../../bizops/customer_ops_tools.md#linking-to-customer-or-prospect-names-in-public-places).

+## Experimentation and improvements to prioritization

+### Using the AARRR Framework to facilitate feature lifecycle-based prioritization

+Features are no different than products in their need to acquire visitors, activate users, retain those users, expand via referral and other viral means and generate revenue for the business.

+To improve prioritization so that teams consider these stages as part of feature development, some product teams are experimenting with Dave McClure's pirate framework.
+This framework condenses these phases into an easy to remember (if not comical sounding) mnemonic:

+- Acquisition - grow the number of users using the feature
+- Activation - improve the number of users who see value
+- Retention - ensure activated users come back to the feature
+- Referral - ensure your users invite other users
+- Revenue - understand how the feature contributes back to the business.

+Learn more about the framework with this [introduction](https://medium.com/@ginoarendsz/an-introduction-to-the-aarrr-framework-b8570d6ae0d2) or Dave McClure's [slide deck on the topic](https://www.slideshare.net/dmc500hats/startup-metrics-for-pirates-long-version).

+To leverage the framework, teams are incorporating the metrics in [product documents](https://docs.google.com/document/d/1-TIKwwQd2eQEH0PCuBhOitLcm31Pdx5NmCShVj6JqyU/edit#bookmark=id.gp24i8rlesx), [user stories](https://miro.com/app/board/o9J_ltNMJnI=/) and in reporting such as [Amplitude notebooks](https://analytics.amplitude.com/sourcegraph/notebook/h7td539?source=sidebar).